Anpliat/Breast-Cancer-Classification/README.md

 pickle_model.pkl | This file contains the winning model trained and ready to be used requirements.txt | This file contains all the project dependencies (libraries) needed for the current project to run

-Below, we give an overview of the contents of the two notebooks:
+Below, we give an overview of the contents of the two Python notebooks:

 ---